wordset/visible/README.md

 application is currently visible to the user or not.
 For instance, whether the user is on another tab or has blurred the browser entirely.

-Just install in your app, and then controllers and routes can access the two main ways of interacting with this plugin: `this.visible.now` (boolean) and `this.visilble.state` (string repsonse).
+Just install in your app, and then controllers and routes can access the two main ways of interacting with this plugin: `this.visible.now` (boolean) and `this.visible.state` (string repsonse).
 E.g.

 ```
   import Ember from 'ember';